Workshops 2017: Call for Proposals

 [If you are proposing a Theme Room, please click HERE.
 The form below is to propose an individual workshop.]

-Please use the following online form to make a workshop proposal for the Montreal Anarchist Bookfair, or contact us directly at email@example.com (you must include all the information below).
-The deadline to propose a workshop or presentation is Saturday, April 1, 2017, before 11pm.
+Please use the following online form to make a workshop proposal for the Montreal Anarchist Bookfair, or contact us directly at firstname.lastname@example.org (you must include all the information below).
+The deadline to propose a workshop or presentation has been extended to MONDAY, APRIL 3, 2017, before 5pm.

 Please provide ALL of the following information clearly, meaning filling out all the sections below: